Hong Kong: Language

 The predominant language today is Cantonese, a variety of Chinese originating in Guangzhou.
 It is spoken by 93.7% of the population, 88.2% as a first language and 5.5% as a second language.
 Slightly over half the population (58.7%) speaks English, the other official language; 4.6% are native speakers, and 54.1% speak English as a second language.
 Code-switching, mixing English and Cantonese in informal conversation, is common among the bilingual population.
-Post-handover governments have promoted Mandarin, which is currently about as prevalent as English; 54.2% of the population speak Mandarin, with 2.3% native speakers and 51.9% as a second language.
+Post-handover governments have promoted Mandarin, which is currently about as prevalent as English; 54.2% of the population speaks Mandarin, with 2.3% native speakers and 51.9% as a second language.
 Traditional Chinese characters are used in writing, rather than the simplified characters used in the mainland.

-Before the First Opium War, Hong Kong did not have significant Cantonese-speaking populations.
-Instead, the majority of people spoke Hakka varieties, though large areas with Waitaunese and Tanka speakers can be found in the northern New Territories and southern coastal areas respectively.
-Hong Kong Hakka is a variety of Neo-Hakka, and belongs to the Mei-Hui Hakka subbranch of Yuetai Hakka, making it closely related to Moiyenese.
-Waitaunese is a variety that is closely related to the Yue Chinese varieties spoken in Bao'an and Dongguan, and was the primary language of the Five Great Clans of the New Territories, brought into Hong Kong during the Song dynasty from Jiangxi.
+Before the First Opium War, Hong Kong had no significant Cantonese-speaking population.
+Instead, most people spoke Hakka varieties.
+However, large areas with speakers of other Yue Chinese varieties, namely Weitou and Tanka, can be found in the northern New Territories and southern coastal areas, respectively.
+Hong Kong Hakka is a variety of Neo-Hakka, and belongs to the Mei-Hui Hakka subbranch of Yuetai Hakka, making it closely related to that of Meixian.
+Weitou Yue is a variety that is closely related to the Yue Chinese varieties spoken in Bao'an and Dongguan, and was the primary language of the Five Great Clans of the New Territories, brought into Hong Kong during the Song dynasty from Jiangxi.
 Some of the native Yue Chinese varieties were noticeably Hakka-influenced.
-Smaller communities of Hoklo speakers also existed, and many villages were multicultural.
+Smaller communities of Hokkien speakers also existed, and many villages hosted more than one ethnolinguistic group.

-Today, communities of speakers of other Chinese varieties (such as Teochew, Szeyap, Hokkien, and Shanghainese) also live in Hong Kong.
+Today, communities of speakers of other Chinese varieties (such as Teochew, Sze Yap, Hokkien, and Shanghainese) also live in Hong Kong.
 Southeast Asian languages such as Tagalog and Malay-Indonesian speaking communities also live in Hong Kong.
-Other minority languages with significant speakerbases in Hong Kong include French, Dutch, German, Italian, Spanish, Portuguese, Arabic, Hindustani, Japanese, and Korean, among others.
+Other minority languages with significant speaker bases in Hong Kong include French, Dutch, German, Italian, Spanish, Portuguese, Arabic, Hindustani, Japanese, and Korean, among others.